pemo11/easygrader/README.md

 The only possible options without editing *Simpelgrader.ini* are **A** for the precheck and **H** for showing the current log file.

-And, if available, **I** for setting up the *Simpelgrader.ini* file.
+And there is **I** for setting up the *Simpelgrader.ini* file with single prompts for each entry.
+More on this later.

-I am preparing a simple setup assistant but right now the ini file must bei edited with an editor.

 ### editing Simpelgrader.ini